LukasKnuth/epub_tools/readme.md

 node bundle.js -a "Author" -t "Title" chapter1/index.md chapter2/index.md
 ```

-Simply list all Markdown files to be bundled into the EPUB.
+Simply list all Markdown files to be bundled.
-The files are added in the order in which they are specified.
+The files are added in the order in which they are listed.

 Optionally, you can specify author and title for the EPUB metadata.